Our emergency departments are safe to use and open as usual, so if you experience a life-threatening emergency, you should dial 999 for help.

 NHS 111 can signpost you to the nearest service and, where appropriate, can book you an appointment at one of the urgent treatment centres in east Kent.
 Urgent treatment centres provide treatment for minor injuries and illnesses that are urgent but not life threatening.

 - Please enter the hospital via the A&E entrance.
 This will help us make sure too many people are not walking through the hospital at any one time.

-- Please do not bring a friend or relative with you.
+- Please only bring one friend or relative with you.
 This is because we need to limit the number of people in the department.
-One parent or guardian may accompany a child, and one person may accompany a vulnerable adult.

 When you arrive